thanhphongchupanh/IT-Human-Resource-Management/README.md

 ## Background
 The employee management system will provide a comprehensive platform to manage information related to employees, including personal information, job profiles, work schedules, and other relevant details.
 Below are the key functionalities and features of the system

-## I. Import set up file to use this project
+## I. Import set up file to use this project (Setup folder is above)
 - You need to import nbproject to be able to use your project
-- You need to import all libraries
+- You need to import all libraries while opening the project source code

 ## Screen-shots
 - DashBoard of IT Human Resource app